-metaphors, useful to express the complex situations in which the territorial elements are located in the reality.
-One of the metaphors is the use of the concept of layers, to distinguish the stratifications that lay down in a territory and are melted by the time: for instance the landscape and the territory inhabited by men.
-Others rules of a spatial syntax that refers to aggregative systems can be adopted, according to Paola Viganò (1999) like the puzzle knowledge sharing between the people who is building the meaning of the place.
+Landscape can be considered the cultural identity of a territory.
+In fact, each physical transformation of a territory, caused by new social instances, produces a modification of its identity and of the system of self representing.
+The landscape, as cognitive and cultural system of representation of a territory, is the medium to understand and to reveal more quickly the possibilities that are inherent in the characteristics of a places.
+Moving in a heritage context, this ability becomes even more important: a local community (like the one settled down in the village of Humac), uses the territorial context to settle down languages, common experiences and identity, and to facilitate the knowledge sharing between the people who is building the meaning of the place.
 In fact, if the man permanent inhabitation builds the significance of a places and establishes his primary belongings defining the name, the language, the alimentary and garments habits, the religious and political context, it is the landscape that makes sense of single portions of world, fixing relations, functions and orientations.
 This capacity to coherently understand and socialize the cultural values of a place, makes the landscape a privileged place to investigate looking for opportunities of transformations and valorisation of the local identity and history.
 Placed in a panoramic position in the centre of the island of Hvar, the ancient and small seasonal village of Humac, today semi-abandoned, has been singled out as a typical Croatian rural culture of living and inhabit the territory, and therefore a meaningful form of cultural landscape patrimony, that needs a strategic and synergic system of rediscovering, divulgation and valorisation.
+[Img.02 humac village; Img.03 humac landscape]

-A descriptive methodology of valorisation Corresponding to the theories of the descriptive geography (Dematteis, 1995), a metaphorical mediation of the physical and spatial meanings of the places has been adopted, and a descriptive approach has been used as methodology of work.
-A project is descriptive if is directed to generate models of
+A descriptive methodology of valorisation

+Corresponding to the theories of the descriptive geography (Dematteis, 1995), a metaphorical mediation of the physical and spatial meanings of the places has been adopted, and a descriptive approach has been used as methodology of work.
+A project is descriptive if is directed to generate models of transformation that represent possibilities inherent a specific context: talking about the territory as heritage, "the concept of vision is tight related to the one of vocation" (Mollica, 2006).
+In this case in fact, this approach is addressed to facilitate conscious processes of re-discovering and re-appropriation of the place by the local community and the visitors, in order to find out the real opportunities to focus on and strengthen to project a reviving action and a sustainable re-use.

 Consequently, the actions of analysing, describing and representing the site, the architecture typologies and their relations with the natural context, are considered as a powerful experience-led approach, necessary for the comprehension and definition of the already existing and exploitable intangible and tangible values of the village.
 In this process, the descriptions, using conceptual categories that over pass the traditional ones of the cartography, became maps of the experience of the space, produced by subjective practices, like the exploration.